Trump-bashing Puerto Rican mayor reportedly facing FBI corruption probe

 A new Harvard University study published in the New England Journal of Medicine estimates the number of people who died in Puerto Rico as the result of Maria could top 4,600.
 The official number issued by the U.S. territory is 64.

-Multiple attempted to reach Cruz were unsuccessful.
+Multiple attempts to reach Cruz were unsuccessful.

 An FBI spokesperson said the agency does not comment on ongoing investigations.